jhogan/core/README.md

 Current Memory Issues
 ---------------------

-At the moment, there is an unresolved issue with the way test.py accumulates memory as it runs: It never seems to free certain a large portion of the objects it creates, and ends up allocating for itself several hundred megabytes of memory before it has completed.
+At the moment, there is an unresolved issue with the way [test.py](test.py) accumulates memory as it runs: It never seems to free certain a large portion of the objects it creates, and ends up allocating for itself several hundred megabytes of memory before it has completed.

 On the machine the framework is currently being developed, there is a total of 1GB of RAM.
-Occasionally, the test.py script will consume so much that that the operating system's oom\_reaper will cause MySQL to restart, which causes tests in the script to begin to fail.
+Occasionally, the [test.py](test.py) script will consume so much that the operating system's oom\_reaper will cause MySQL to restart, which causes tests in the script to begin to fail.
 A convenient solution to this is to simply ensure that the following line is set in `/etc/mysql/my.cnf`: